Letheward/ErgoVim/README.md

     ~~~
     (you may need to hit `Enter` to scroll down to see all of it)

-    Choose the location of `user vimrc file` or `2nd user vimrc file` to install. (you may need to create a folder and/or rename `vimrc`, base on where you want)
+    Choose the location of `user vimrc file` or `2nd user vimrc file` to install. (you may need to create a folder and/or rename `vimrc` as the `:version` output suggested, base on where you want)

     If you are using MinGW64, you can directly replace `system vimrc file`.
 It's in your MinGW64 distro's `/etc/`.